 There’s a lot we do not know about sleep yet.
-Why do we have sleep cycles, why we dream, and why we even need sleep in the first place are questions scientists are still pondering and researching the answers to.
+Why do we fall asleep cycles, why we dream, and why we even need sleep in the first place are questions scientists are still pondering and researching the answers to.
 But one thing is for certain- after we sleep, and sleep well, we feel better physically and mentally and perform better during the day.

-When you sleep, your body undergoes a series of changes that enable the processes that are vital for your overall health.
+When you fall asleep, your body undergoes a series of changes that enable the processes that are vital for your overall health.
 Sleep allows the brain and body to bog down and process recovery, promoting better physical and mental performance the subsequent day and over the long-term.

 What happens after you don’t sleep?
 These fundamental processes are prevented, which can affect your thought process, concentration, energy and mood.
 As a result, getting the sleep you wish and need- seven to nine hours for adults and even more for youngsters and teenagers- is crucial.

 During a standard sleep period, you progress through four to five sleep cycles.
 Each sleep cycle is formed of four individual sleep stages.
 The four stages of sleep are further condensed into two categories- rapid eye movement (REM) and non-REM sleep.
 These categories are important because what happens during rapid eye movement sleep is dramatically different from what happens during non-REM stages.